algolia/docsearch/docs/src/run-your-own.md

 Now that you have your environment variables set, you can run the crawler according to your config.

-After that `pipenv shell` enable your virtua environment, run one crawl from the code source
+Running `pipenv shell` will enable your virtual environment.
+From there, you can run one crawl with the following command: code source

 ```sh